MonetDB/MonetDB-old/clients/iotclient/documentation/restful_resources.rst

 .. _restful_resources:

 *****************
 RESTful Resources
 *****************

-Bellow is lested the available RESTful resource for both servers on IOT application.
+Bellow is listed the available RESTful resources for both servers on the server.
 In case of error, the server will return the error message with the respective HTTP response code.

 .. important:: All the keywords provided on JSON must be lower case, as well the column data types.